 Scottsdale Airport: A Comprehensive Overview

-I’ve flown into Scottsdale Airport more times than I can count, and every approach offers that same stunning view of the McDowell Mountains with the Sonoran Desert stretching out below.
-As someone who appreciates well-run general aviation facilities, Scottsdale consistently impresses.
-It’s the kind of airport that reminds you why flying small aircraft is special.
+Every approach offers that same view of the McDowell Mountains with the Sonoran Desert stretching out below — it’s the kind of arrival that reminds you why flying small aircraft is worth the effort.
+Scottsdale consistently impresses as a well-run general aviation facility.

 History of Scottsdale Airport

 The airport started life as Thunderbird Field II in 1942, training military pilots during World War II.
-After the war, it converted to civilian use and eventually became Scottsdale Municipal Airport.
-That wartime origin explains the prime location and runway orientation, chosen when military planners had their pick of desert real estate.
+After the war it converted to civilian use and eventually became Scottsdale Municipal Airport.
+That wartime origin explains the prime location and runway orientation — military planners had their pick of desert real estate in 1942, and they chose well.
 The decades since have transformed it into one of the busiest general aviation airports in the Southwest.

 Facilities and Services